 What should I do if I feel a person is being deprived of their liberty?

-Discuss the issue with the hospital or care home.
-They may be able to change a person's care or treatment to ensure the person is not being deprived, or may be able to explain why a person is not actually deprived of their liberty.
+Discuss the issue with the hospital or care home managers/staff.
+They may be able to change a person's care or treatment to make sure the person is not being deprived of their liberty, or they may be able to explain why a person is not actually deprived of their liberty.

-Request that Wigan Council reviews the person, to see whether they are being deprived of their liberty.
-This request can be in writing, or by phone.
+Following this, you can request that the Supervisory Body (Wigan Council) reviews the person to see whether they are being deprived of their liberty.
+For further information and advice, you can write or email:

 - Address: Mental Capacity Act and Deprivation of Liberty Safeguards Team, Wigan Council, Hindley Town Hall, Cross Street, Hindley, Wigan, WN2 3AX

 If a Wigan resident is suspected to be deprived of their liberty in another borough, the Supervisory Body would be Wigan Council.